 QA focuses on the processes implemented to produce the data presented in this report.
-SRS continuously evaluates the Environmental Monitoring Program to identify and implement improvements to the monitoring program.
-The QA efforts associated with the Environmental Monitoring Program that lead to program improvements are as follows:
+SRS continuously evaluates the Environmental Monitoring Program to identify and implement improvements.
+The Environmental Monitoring Program QA efforts that lead to program improvements include the following: